 Any table in MerusCase allows for filtering across any of the columns on your screen to provide the user a tailored list within the system.
 In other words, use the filter to quickly find a specific line item within the table.

 Additionally, MerusCase supports the use of multiple filters at once.
 For instance, a user can search for all open (by the Case Status column) cases within Browse Cases and then apply a second filter to then search for Assigned to Me (by the Staff column) within those open cases.

 To apply multiple filters, enter the first filter then click on the magnifying glass.
 On click, a drop-down window will appear.
 Click Add Filter and toggle what to filter by.

 Select Always use this column if you wish to always use the same filter type.
 Many firms find it particularly useful to select this option when filtering for cases, forms, or templates.

-To remove a filter, click on the added filter button (each applied filter appears as a button in the Search/Filter bar).
-For example, to remove the filter for open cases, click on the button Status: Open within the Search/Filter bar.
+To remove a filter, click on the added filter button (each applied filter appears as a button underneath the Search/Filter bar).
+For example, to remove the filter for open cases, click on the button Status: Open underneath the Search/Filter bar.

 The Search/Filter bar in the inbox can be used to filter the messages by Sender, Subject, Date, Case, and New/Read.
 To adjust which category to filter by, simply click on the magnifying glass to the right of the Search/Filter bar.
 You can then click on the Filter By dropdown menu to select another category.
 For a quick way to filter for read/unread messages or messages with attachments, take a look at the Quick Filters section below.